shrutikapoor08/devjoke/README.md

 ***

-In your project, no matter how big your growth is or how valuable you could be, yet you will "always" be ignored.
+I see this person every day who is huge by the way and yet everybody ignores that person.
+Do you wanna know who?

-I was talking about - node underscore modules
+node underscore modules

-Wrong middle name though!
+Wrong middle name anyways!

 ***